-My team uses tools from biophysics and biochemical engineering to study biochemical interaction networks.
+My team uses tools from biophysics to study biochemical interaction networks.
 A major challenge in this field is to go beyond a mere description of connectivity, and understand the relations between structure and function, notably during evolution.

 Microfluidic technology plays a central role in our activity, as it allows to impose perturbations and analyze the response of the system at a high-throughput and in a highly multiplexed manner.
 We also put a strong emphasis on quantitative analysis in relation with theoretical models.